-A. At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice of Annual Meeting of Stockholders accompanying this proxy statement, including (i) the election of six directors for a term of one year, (ii) ratifying the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018, (iii) the approval of an amendment to our 2016 Incentive Plan to increase the number of authorized shares issuable thereunder by 2,000,000 shares, (iv) the approval of the amendment to our Amended and Restated Certificate of Incorporation to amend the annual stock dividend due date from March 13 to January 1, and (v) transacting any other business that may properly come before the 2018 Annual Meeting or any adjournment thereof.
+A. At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice of Annual Meeting of Stockholders accompanying this proxy statement, including (i) electing six directors for a term of one year, (ii) ratifying the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021, (iii) amend the Company's articles of incorporation and/or bylaws to provide that directors shall be elected by the affirmative vote of the majority of votes cast at an annual meeting of shareowners in uncontested elections, (iv) amendment of the amended and restated certificate of incorporation to increase authorized shares of common stock by 25,000,000 shares from 125,000,000 to 150,000,000, (v) approval of an amendment to the Company's 2016 incentive plan to increase the number of shares issuable by 600,000 shares, and (vii) transacting any other business that may properly come before the Annual Meeting or any adjournment thereof.